-- Mix the flour and yeast together.
+- Mix the flours and yeast together.
 Add the sugar and the salt and mix in.
-Add most of the milk and bring together to make a soft dough – knead lightly for a minute or so, bringing it together to form a smooth ball.
-Don’t over-work it: it should have a little elasticity but not too much.
-Cover with cling film and leave to rise until doubled in size.
+Mix the melted butter with most of the milk and add this to the dry ingredients, bring together to make a soft dough – adding more milk if needed.
+Knead lightly for a minute or so, bringing it together to form a smooth ball.
+Cover with clingfilm and leave to rise until doubled in size.
 Towards the end of the rise, put the dough in the fridge to chill.

-- Meanwhile prepare the butter: shape into a square that is just less than 30cm in length.
+- Meanwhile prepare the chilled butter: shape into a square that is just less than 20cm in length.

 NB: I have found it easiest to cut slices of the butter straight from the fridge, arranging on a sheet of greaseproof to form the square, before smoothing the surface with a knife.
 I then put this in the fridge until needed.

-- Knock back the dough and roll out to a 60cm by 30cm rectangle, with the shortest edge facing you.
-Place the butter in the centre of the dough and bring the flaps over the butter, sealing gently and trying not to trap air bubbles.
+- Knock back the dough and roll out to a rectangle that is just over 50cm by 20cm, with the shortest edge facing you.
+Place the butter in the centre of the dough and bring the flaps over the butter, sealing gently along the two side edges and top, trying not to trap air bubbles.
+Straighten the edges (I find rapping the flat surface of a ruler against the edges works best).
 Dust off excess flour, cover with cling film and put in the fridge for about an hour.

-- Repeat the previous stage two more times, but after the third and final turn, leave the dough to rest overnight in the fridge.
+- Repeat the previous stage two more times, making sure you rest the folded dough in the fridge for about hour after the second turn and give the dough a quarter turn before each rolling out.
+After the third and final turn, cover the dough with clingfilm and leave the dough to rest overnight in the fridge.
 After a night’s resting the dough will then be ready to use.

-- Roll out the dough to a rectangle just over 60cm by 30cm, and trim the edges.
-Cut in half lengthways, giving two strips 60cm by 15cm, and shape into croissants or pains au chocolat – see “shaping the dough” section above.
+- Roll out the dough to a rectangle just over 100cm by 20cm, and trim the edges with a sharp knife to give a rectangle that is 100cm by 20cm.
+Shape into croissants or pains au chocolat – see “shaping the dough” section above.

 - Put the shaped dough onto baking trays lined with a double layer of greaseproof paper.
-Brush the shaped dough with egg wash, taking care not to get too much of the egg-wash over the cut bits of the dough and prove until puffy – this can take up to a couple of hours but don’t over-prove or the dough can start to tear slightly and develop a crust.
-Lightly brush again with egg-wash and bake in a pre-heated fan oven at 190°C for 15-20 minutes.
+Brush the shaped dough with egg wash, taking care not to get too much of the egg-wash over the cut bits of the dough and prove until puffy and almost doubled in size – this can take up to a couple of hours but don’t over-prove or the dough can start to tear slightly and develop a crust.
+Lightly brush again with egg-wash and bake in a pre-heated fan oven at 190°C (fan) for 15-20 minutes.